 It simply measures the effectiveness of content based on subjective metrics.

 Over the last couple of years we’ve been working on a framework that allows assumptions to be tested, using experiments – based on the lean startup methodology.
-It helps entrepreneurs help what works so that they can scale it, rather than doing activity at scale to find what delivers commercial value.
+It helps entrepreneurs find what works so that they can scale it, rather than doing activity at scale to find what delivers commercial value.
 We call it the Lean Communications Framework.

 Over the next few weeks we’ll be testing the Integrated Evaluation Framework where there is a content strategy as part of the work we do – and we’ll let you know how we get on.